IshakAtes/baby-tools-shop/README.md

 ## Conclusion
 This project demonstrates a fully functional e-commerce application for Baby Tools Shop.
 By following the steps outlined, you can successfully run the application both locally and via Docker.
-The structured setup ensures ease of deployment and compatibility across different environments.
+The structured setup ensures ease of deployment and compatibility across different environments.<br>
 Happy Coding! 🚀